fleschutz/my-backups/README.md

 1. Connect the next backup disk to the computer and open the top folder 📁*my-backups* and then 📁*scripts*.
 2. Execute a script, e.g. 📄*Backup_my_Downloads.bat* to copy your download folder into  📁*my-backups*.
 Afterward, execute any other appropriate script.
 3. Disconnect the backup disk and store it in a safe place.
-4. Repeat steps 1-3 every day/week/month.
+4. Repeat the steps according to your backup plan.

 🪂 Recover your Data
 ---------------------